 Our base in the Dolomites is the glorious Alta Badia.
 With an impressive range of accommodation in Corvara, we believe we are in an unrivalled strategic location for accessing high trails that lead you into some of the most dramatic massifs in the area.
 Corvara also provides gondola and chairlift access (up to 2500m) on the western side of the Sella massif, a fabulous launchpad for onward ascents to the summit (3152m) and other high level itineraries.
 From the village you can trek to the summit of its signature peak, Sassongher (2265m), or veer off into the high rocky plateaus and valleys of the Puez-Odle Natural Park.
 Short bus rides open up the high-altitude drama of the Fanes Natural Park, Lagazuoi and Cinque Torre, a fascinating area of special WWI interest.
 Mountain passes provide excellent springboards for high level walkers.
 We have three nearby: Campolongo (1875m), Gardena (2136m) & Falzarego (2015m), each served by local buses.

 Year in, year out we are pleased to welcome walkers of all fitness levels to the Dolomites.
-A good percentage of our guests use us as a gateway to the challenging stuff, and we have numerous unforgettable proposals waiting for them, all supported by comprehensive route notes, map sections, Smartphone navigation and a Walks Team that knows the routes.
+A good percentage of our guests use us as a gateway to the challenging stuff, and we have numerous unforgettable proposals waiting for them, all supported by comprehensive route notes, map sections, smartphone navigation and a Walks Team that knows the routes.
 Below is a mouthwatering week of walks that should whet the appetite and hopefully lure you to the most dramatic peaks in the world:

 Lago de Lagacio